Frithjof Schuon: France (1920–1940)

 In 1920, Schuon's father died and his mother decided to return with her young sons to her family in nearby Mulhouse, France, where Schuon became a French citizen, consequent upon the Treaty of Versailles.
 One year later, when he was 14, he was baptized as a Catholic.
 In 1923 his brother entered a Trappist monastery, and Schuon left school in order to provide for the family, finding work as a textile designer.

-He then immersed himself in the world of the Bhagavad-Gītā and the Vedānta; this call of Hinduism sustained him for ten years, though he was perfectly aware that he could not become Hindu himself.
-In 1924, while still living in Mulhouse, he discovered the works of the French philosopher René Guénon, which served to confirm his intellectual intuitions and provided support for the metaphysical principles he had begun to discover.
+He then began an intense study of the Bhagavad-Gītā and the Vedānta.
+In 1924, while still living in Mulhouse, he discovered the works of the French philosopher René Guénon, which had a significant impact on his thought, confirming the intuitions of his youth.
 Schuon would later say of Guénon that he was "the profound and powerful theoretician of all that he loved".

 In 1930, after 18 months in Besançon on military service in the French army, Schuon settled in Paris.
 There he resumed his profession as a textile designer, and began to study Arabic in the local mosque school.
 Living in Paris also gave him the opportunity to be exposed to various forms of traditional art to a much greater degree than before, especially the arts of Asia with which he had had a deep affinity since his youth.

 At the end of 1932 he completed his first book, Leitgedanken zur Urbesinnung, which would be published in 1935 and later translated into English under the title Primordial Meditation: Contemplating the Real.
-His desire to leave the West, whose modern values were so contrary to his nature, combined with his growing interest in Islam, prompted him to go to Marseilles, the great port of departure for the East.
-There he made the acquaintance of two key personages, both of them disciples of Sheikh Ahmad al-Alawī, a Sufi in Mostaganem, Algeria.
+His desire to leave the West, whose modern values he rejected, combined with his growing interest in Islam, prompted him to go to Marseille, the great port of departure for the East.
+There he made the acquaintance of two disciples of Sheikh Ahmad al-Alawī, a Sufi in Mostaganem, Algeria.
 Schuon saw the sign of his destiny in these encounters, and embarked for Algeria.
 In Mostaganem he entered Islam, and spent nearly four months in the Sheikh's zāwiya.
 The Sheikh gave him initiation and named him `Īsā Nūr ad-Dīn.
 However, Schuon was soon forced to return to Europe under pressure from the French colonial authorities.